SadPencil/ASLR-incompatible-windows-apps/README.md

 ## Why should I care
 Mandatory ASLR improves system security.
 Though it has not become the default option for fresh Windows 10 / 11 installations, your new machine might have this feature turned on by OEMs.

 But not all apps are ready for this.
-Incompatible apps crash with an unfriendly error message.
+Incompatible apps crash with an unfriendly error message, like `The application was unable to start correctly (0xc0000005)`.
 Instead of completely turning off this feature, you may also choose to set up bypass rules according to the filename if you are a super fan of security.

 ## Incompatible Apps